-Casamont is a real estate agency based in Cyprus and Malta.
+Casamont is a real estate agency based in Malta.
 It promotes real estate to clients all over the world through its localized web platform (“Casamont”).
 Details about Casamont can be found here www.casamont.com.
 Casamont is part of the Henley & Partners Group, details of which can be found here www.henleyglobal.com.

 This Policy is issued on behalf of Casamont so when we mention “Casamont”, “we”, “us”, “our” in this Policy, we are referring to the relevant entity in Casamont responsible for processing your data.
 We will let you know which entity will be the data controller for your data when you obtain any of our services.

 Casamont is the Data Controller and responsible for this Website.

 We have appointed a Casamont Data Protection Officer (the “DPO”) who can be contacted using the details set out below: